shanguanma/Aligners/README.md

 # aligners
- it contains HMM, CTC, RNN-T(rnn-tranducer).
+ It contains HMM, CTC, RNN-T(rnn-tranducer).

  Their specific algorithm implementation uses forward-backward algorithm, but the specific details are different.